HarvestMondello/Colorado-climbing-route-analysis/README.md

 ## Automation

-- **Weekly refresh**: Top 10 leaderboards rebuild Monday morning.
+- **Monthly refresh**: Top 10 leaderboards rebuild the first morning of each month.
-- **Monthly refresh**: Top 50 leaderboards rebuild on the 1st of each month.
+- **Quarterly refresh**: Top 50 leaderboards rebuild on the 1st day of each quarter.
 - **Resilience**: Failed routes are logged and retried automatically in the next cycle.
 - **Artifacts**: Refreshed CSVs in `/data` and `/outputs`, with updated docs in `/docs`.